RI truck tolls net $7.26M in first year; 3rd location coming

 PROVIDENCE, R.I.
 (WPRI) — The R.I.
-Department of Transportation says it collected slightly more money than expected from truck tolls during the program’s first year, as the agency prepares to start installing equipment for a third location this week.
+Department of Transportation says it collected slightly more money than expected from truck tolls during the program’s first year, as the agency prepares to start installing equipment for a third location Tuesday.

 Data published by RIDOT shows the first two toll gantries — on Interstate 95 in southern Rhode Island — took in $7.26 million in billable revenue between June 11, 2018, and June 10, 2019, just over the agency’s forecast of $7 million.
 There were about 2.2 million toll transactions in total during the year, RIDOT said.